Security-Onion-Solutions/securityonion-docs/grid.rst

 Filter Keywords
 ~~~~~~~~~~~~~~~

-This is the list of keywords that are associated with this node type.
-Useful for filtering to only show a subset of a grid's nodes on the grid page.
+The ``Filter Keywords`` fields shows the list of keywords that are associated with this node type.
+These keywords are useful for filtering to only show nodes of a certain type.

 Description
 ~~~~~~~~~~~